larytet/MyPerfectThings/roller blades & kick scooter.md

 Going uphill is tough.
-Gradient more than 15 degree turns a joyful into hard work on the edge of impossible.
+Gradient more than 15 degree on a hot summer day turns a joyful run into hard work on the verge of impossible.

 My perfect roller blades have one electric wheel, small battery, acceleromters and CPU.
 The roller blades can sense the gradient, what leg is doing a push, at what angle, and what wheel has traction.
 At exact the right moment the CPU gives applies additional 5% or 10% acceleration depending the gradient.